DivanDesign/EvolutionCMS.libraries.ddTools/README.md

 Deletes one or more cache files.

 * `$params`
-	* Description: The object of parameters.
+	* Description: The parameters object.
 	* Valid values:
 		* `stdClass`
 		* `arrayAssociative`